gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: Warnings Off control

 :samp:`-gnatw.w`
-  *Activate warnings on Warnings Off pragmas*
+  *Activate warnings on Warnings Off pragmas.*

   This switch activates warnings for use of `pragma Warnings (Off, entity)` where either the pragma is entirely useless (because it suppresses no